 Pass the Hash

-Pass the hash (PtH) is a method is a method of authenticating a user without having access to the user's clear text password.
-This method bypasses standard authentication steps that require a clear text password, moving directly into the portion of the authentication that users the password hash.
-In this technique, valid password hashes for the account being used are captured using a Credential Access Technique.
+Adversaries may "pass the hash" using stolen password hashes to move laterally within an environment, bypassing normal system access controls.
+Pass the hash (PtH) is a method of authenticating as a user without having access to the user's cleartext password.
+This method bypasses standard authentication steps that require a cleartext password, moving directly into the portion of the authentication that uses the password hash.
+In this technique, valid password hashes for the account being used are captured using a Credential Access technique.
 Captured hashes are used with PtH to authenticate as that user.
 Once authenticated, PtH may be used to perform actions on local or remote systems.

 Windows 7 and higher with KB2871997 require valid domain user credentials or RID 500 administrator hashes.